bahmutov/cypress-examples/docs/recipes/required-attributes.md

 # Required Attributes

+📺 Watch this recipe explained in the video [Required Input Attributes](https://youtu.be/9PA6NGuTW3g).

 ## Find inputs with required attribute

 Imagine a form with multiple input fields.
 Some of them are optional, some are required.
 Let's confirm that a certain list of input fields has elements with the `required` attribute.